kmdn/mannheim-nel/README.md

 # MEL: Mannheim Entity Linking
 MEL is a Python library whose goal is to provide an efficient and easy to use end-to-end Entity Linking system.
 Entity Linking is the task of linking mentions in free text to entities in a Knowledge Base (in our case Wikipedia).
-MEL uses Entitiy and Word Embeddings trained by [ntee](https://github.com/studio-ousia/ntee) and candidate generation approach of [nel](https://github.com/wikilinks/nel) to provide close to state of the art performance.
-An easy to setup bare-bones flask server is also included.
+MEL uses [spacy](https://spacy.io/) for mention detection, Entitiy and Word Embeddings trained by [ntee](https://github.com/studio-ousia/ntee) for linking, and a candidate generation approach of [nel](https://github.com/wikilinks/nel) to provide close to state of the art performance.
+An easy to setup (bare-bones) flask server is also included.

 # Dependencies:
 * Python 3 with Numpy